Dealing with the practical impact of coronavirus

 Coronavirus may have a big impact on your finances if it has affected whether you or your family can work.
 There is support and advice available to help you cope financially.
 The government has put measures in place for businesses and employees affected by coronavirus.

-When shielding is paused and people are able to return to work, you will no longer be able to get statutory sick pay due to shielding.
-But, if you have pancreatic cancer and the cancer or treatment means you are too sick to work, you should be entitled to statutory sick pay.
+If you have pancreatic cancer and the cancer or treatment means you are too sick to work, you should be entitled to statutory sick pay.
 You can also get statutory sick pay if you are self-isolating because you or someone you live with has coronavirus symptoms and you don’t feel well enough to work from home.

 You can find information about statutory sick pay and other types of financial support on GOV.UK if you live in England, Scotland or Wales.
 If you live in Northern Ireland, you can find this information on nidirect.